LIPS-scheme/lips/docs/blog/2024-03-09-emacs-regex-literals.md

 This solution worked great, until I've found that it don't properly handle Scheme expression comments `#;`, that are part of the solution.
-In the meantime on the mailing list there was discussion about this feature (probably becase it's part of GNU Kawa) to integrate with builtin `scheme.el`.
+In the meantime on the mailing list there was discussion about this feature (probably because it's part of GNU Kawa) to integrate with builtin `scheme.el`.
 So soon you may not need a hack like this when working with regular expressions.

 This is a proposed solution after I said that the code doesn't work for Scheme expression comments.